adityark2603/Low-Noise-Amplifier/README.md

 4. Radio telescopes
 5. IoT and sensor-based systems

+## Working Principle
+When a signal is received by an antenna, it's often very weak—sometimes just a few microvolts.
+Before this signal can be processed (filtered, demodulated, or digitized), it needs to be amplified without degrading the quality.
+The LNA performs this task by providing:

+1. High gain: Boosts the amplitude of the incoming signal.
+2. Low noise figure (NF): Ensures minimal noise is added during amplification.
+3. Input/output matching: Matches impedance with the antenna and following circuits to minimize reflection losses.

 ## Specific Values I used for making this LNA:
 1. PORT 0 (INPUT SIDE): R = 50 ohms, Frequency 1 = 2.4GHz, Source Type = sine
 2. PORT 1 (OUTPUT SIDE): R = 50 ohms, Source Type = sine